Manslaughter plea in Black Lives Matter activist’s death

-NEW ORLEANS (AP) - A 27-year-old New Orleans man has pleaded guilty to manslaughter in the slaying of a Black Lives Matter activist known for his leap through police tape to try to seize a Confederate battle flag during a 2017 demonstration in South Carolina.
+NEW ORLEANS (AP) - A 27-year-old New Orleans man has pleaded guilty to manslaughter in the shooting of a Black Lives Matter activist known for his leap through police tape to try to seize a Confederate battle flag during a 2017 demonstration over Civil War monuments in South Carolina.

-Orleans Parish District Attorney Leon Cannizzaro’s office says Moye’s sister approved the plea agreement, including a 17-year prison sentence.
-It goes to a judge Tuesday.

-Authorities said Iglus tried to knock d’Baha off his bicycle and shot at him as he rode away Feb.
+Authorities said Iglus tried to knock d’Baha off his bicycle and shot at him as he rode away about 1:25 a.m.
+Feb.
 6, 2018 in New Orleans.

-D’Baha was photographed in 2017 attempting to take a protester’s Confederate battle flag.
+He was hit in the thigh and died about 6 hours after being taken to a hospital.

+A police report said a bloody trail to the body circled two blocks, and a bloody bicycle lay across the street.

+When Iglus was arrested about a year ago, police said a Crimestoppers tip helped them identify him as a suspect.

 Sign up for Daily Newsletters